next-dev-team/next-dev-deprecated/packages/utils/src/_store/index.$tab-api.md

 | get    | Get the cache object                                 | `(key:string)=>any`                      |
 | remove | Remove the specified cache                           | `(key:string)=>void`                     |
 | clear  | Clear all caches                                     | `()=>void`                               |

-## other

-The store repository is mainly born for local storage with expiration time.
-It is recommended to use sessionStorage, localStorage, etc. according to the situation.